eroicaleo/algs4ed/CourseNotes.md

 * Maintain a `Queue` of websites to explore.
 * Maintain a `SET` of discovered websites.
 * Dequeue the next website and enqueue websites to which it links.

+## Topological sorting

+**Precedence scheduling**

+* Goal: Given a set of tasks to be completed with precedence constraints, in which order should we schedule the tasks?

+* Digraph model: vertex = task; edge = precedence constraints.

+**Topological sort**

+* DAG.
+Directed acyclic graph.
+* Topological sort.
+Redraw DAG so all edges point upwards.
+* Solution.
+DFS.
+What else?
+* Run depth-first search.
+* Return vertices in reverse postorder.

+**correctness proof**

+* Reverse DFS post order of a DAG is a topological order.

+**Detected cycle detection**

+* application:
+		* JAVA cycle inheritance
+		* spreadsheet recalculation.